-Our program participants had great reactions to the summer activities.
+Our program participants had another great reaction to the summer activities.
 Students and their parents have shared their appreciation with Y staff throughout the summer.
-Our kids are now able to go into the school year with more knowledge about their studies thanks to this environmental program we were able to offer.
+Allowing more of our kids to be able to go into the new school year with more knowledge about their studies thanks to this environmental program we were able to offer.
+Due to the overwhelming response to our program we had a steady waiting list all summer to enter our programs; we also saw an increase interest in our teen camp.
+The Y with the help of the Matagorda Bay Mitigation Trust Fund will be adding an additional site so that we may offer this program to more of our students in the community this coming summer.

 The Calhoun County YMCA along with the Calhoun County Extension office and Sea Grant were only able to provide this extensive program for our community through the Matagorda Bay Mitigation Trust Fund.
-We are looking forward to next summer as we hope to continue this successful program and watch our students learn, grow and thrive in these unique educational experiences.
+We are looking forward to our 3rd summer of STEM programs as we hope to continue this successful program and watch our students learn, grow and thrive in these unique educational experiences.
 Great appreciation to all involved!